Twin-width of graphs with tree-structured decompositions

 \section{Abstract}

 The twin-width of a graph measures its distance to co-graphs and generalizes classical width concepts such as tree-width or rank-width.
-Since its introduction in 2020~\cite{tww1a, tww1b}, a mass of new results has appeared relating twin width to group theory, model theory, combinatorial optimization, and structural graph theory.
+Since its introduction in 2020~\cite{tww1a}, a mass of new results has appeared relating twin-width to group theory, model theory, combinatorial optimization, and structural graph theory.

-We take a detailed look at the interplay between the twin-width of a graph and the twin-width of its components under tree-structured decompositions: We prove that the twin-width of a graph is at most twice its strong tree-width, contrasting nicely with the result of~\cite{twwexptwa, twwexptwb}, which states that twin-width can be exponential in tree-width.
+We take a detailed look at the interplay between the twin-width of a graph and the twin-width of its components under tree-structured decompositions: We prove that the twin-width of a graph of strong tree-width $k$ is at most $\frac{3}{2}k + o(k)$, contrasting nicely with the result of~\cite{twwexptwa}, which states that twin-width can be exponential in tree-width.
 Further, we employ the fundamental concept from structural graph theory of decomposing a graph into highly connected components, in order to obtain optimal linear bounds on the twin-width of a graph given the widths of its biconnected components.
 For triconnected components we obtain a linear upper bound if we add red edges to the components indicating the splits which led to the components.
 Extending this approach to quasi-4-connectivity, we obtain a quadratic upper bound.
 Finally, we investigate how the adhesion of a tree decomposition influences the twin-width of the decomposed graph.